THE HEALTHY HOME

 Based in Charlottesville, Virginia, Dr. Zach Bush is a triple board-certified physician with expertise in internal medicine, endocrinology, and hospice care.
 However, his work extends far beyond the realm of traditional medicine.

-Driven by a belief in the interconnectedness of life on our planet, he has dedicated his career to educating others about the detrimental effects of toxic chemicals and environmental pollution.
+Driven by a belief in the interconnectedness of life on our planet, Dr. Zach Bush has dedicated his career to educating others about the detrimental effects of toxic chemicals and environmental pollution.

 The Non-Toxic Neighborhood Movement

-Non-Toxic Neighborhoods first builds relationships with towns and municipalities, supporting city staff, landscape architects and landscape designers, and school administrators with the tools and training needed to successful end the use of synthetic pesticides.
-Then, they provide the training and resources needed to successfully transition to organic and regenerative management.
+First, advocates build relationships with towns and municipalities, supporting city staff, landscape architects and landscape designers, and school administrators with the tools and training needed to transition away from the use of synthetic pesticides and instead towards organic and regenerative management practices.

 To date, Non-Toxic Neighborhoods has partnered with over 200 cities, counties, school districts, and universities across the United States, with no single community having resumed the use of synthetic pesticides since intervention.